NunoSempere/clarivoyance/list/index.md

 - ★ How much does the risk of AI takeover by 2100 currently rise/fall per $100 million the US government/EU spends on supplying university labs with compute?

-- ★ Will any EU government nationalise an AI lab by 2027/2035?
+- ★ Will any EU government nationalize an AI lab by 2027/2035?

-- ★ Will China nationalise an AI lab by 2027/2035?
+- ★ Will China nationalize an AI lab by 2027/2035?

 - ★★ By 2040 will any entity which is neither a for-profit company (even in the limited capped profit OpenAI sense) nor a government spend at least $10 billion on a training run?